Friday, 31 October 2008

 Be well,all.

-Monday 6 October 2008
+Monday, 6 October 2008

 On Google in Chinese rooms

 Searle then asks the reader to suppose that he is in a room in which he receives Chinese characters, consults a book containing an English version of the aforementioned computer program and processes the Chinese characters according to its instructions.
 He does not understand a word of Chinese; he simply manipulates what, to him, are meaningless symbols, using the book and whatever other equipment, like paper, pencils, erasers and filing cabinets, is available to him.
 After manipulating the symbols, he responds to a given Chinese question in the same language.
 As the computer passed the Turing test this way, it is fair, says Searle, to deduce that he has done so, too, simply by running the program manually.
-"Nobody just looking at my answers can tell that I don't speak a word of Chinese
+"Nobody just looking at my answers can tell that I don't speak a word of Chinese," he writes.

 This lack of understanding, according to Searle, proves that computers do not understand Chinese either, because they are in the same position as he — nothing but mindless manipulators of symbols: they do not have conscious mental states like an "understanding" of what they are saying, so they cannot fairly and properly be said to have minds.